Learn how you can control spammers on your blog

 There are two types of links a site can give.
 A rel dofollow and rel nofollow.

 A dofollow link is the most useful and passes on link juice to a site.
 A nofollow link does not pass on juice but is still useful in helping a site rank.
 All comment links are nofollow.

-It’s not easy getting a site owner to give a dofollow link, so a comment spammer is trying to get a quick rel nofollow link from your site and hundreds of others by using automation in the form of a spam bot.
+It’s not easy getting a site owner to give a dofollow link.
+So a comment spammer is trying to get a quick rel nofollow link from your site and hundreds of others by using automation in the form of a spam bot.

 The other aim is to have comments including links to unsavoury sites and scams published in the comments section of blogs.

 You contact form on your site can also be automatically accessed and spammers can submit the form with software.
 The most common use is to ask you to add content to your site or for you to add a dofollow backlink to a blog post.

 As your site rank improves, you can expect the percentage increase in comment and contact form spam to be double that of your traffic growth.